-Failure to provide documentation supporting the required donation letters were sent represents noncompliance with the Illinois State Auditing Act and prevents the Foundation from demonstrating compliance with State law.
-Failure by the Foundation's treasurer to obtain a fidelity or surety bond could result in the Foundation incurring unrecoverable losses and represents noncompliance with State law.
+Failure to provide requested documentation or to respond to inquiries represents noncompliance with the Illinois State Auditing Act and prevents the Foundation from demonstrating compliance with State law.
+Failure by the Foundation to provide documentation to substantiate the Foundation's treasurer obtained a surety bond prevents the Foundation from demonstrating compliance with the Department of Veterans' Affairs Act.
 Failure to maintain indemnification for the Board of Directors during the entire examination period could expose the Foundation to legal liability.
 Failure to timely file reports with the Office of the Secretary of State hinders government oversight and represents noncompliance with the General Not for Profit Corporation Act of 1986.
-(Finding Code No. 2021-005, 2020-005, 2019-006, 2018-005)
+(Finding Code No. 2022-005, 2021-005, 2020-005, 2019-006, 2018-005)

 We recommend the Foundation strengthen its controls over retention and maintenance of documentation supporting its compliance with its statutory responsibilities in accordance with the Department of Veterans' Affairs Act (Act), and we recommend the Foundation improve its responsiveness to requests for documentation in accordance with the Illinois State Auditing Act.
-Additionally, we recommend the Foundation obtain a fidelity or surety bond for the Treasurer in accordance with the Act.
+Additionally, we recommend the Foundation retain documentation that it obtained a fidelity or surety bond for the treasurer in accordance with the Act.
 Additionally, we recommend the Foundation maintain indemnification for the Board of Directors.
 Finally, we recommend the Foundation timely file required reports with the Office of the Secretary of State.